Isabelle Kusters, Ph.D., MPH

 College of Medicine and is a Co-Investigator in the Behavioral Health Program at the

 Center for Innovations in Quality, Effectiveness, and Safety at the Michael E. DeBakey

-Dr. Kusters' current research focuses on the impact of the Social Determinants of Health on healthcare access and outcomes for immigrant and other underserved populations.
+Dr. Kusters' current research focuses on the impact of the social and political determinants of health on healthcare access and outcomes for underserved and marginalized populations.
 She is also interested in the ways in which translation and interpretation services affect access to, and quality of, care for patients with limited English proficiency.
-Her teaching and research interests include the social determinants of health and health disparities, health care access and quality, health policy, and comparative international healthcare systems.
+Her teaching and research interests include the social determinants of health and health disparities, epidemiology, health care access and quality, and health policy.

 Areas of Expertise

 - Social Determinants of Health and Health Disparities

 - Health Services Research